wechaty/wechaty-weixin-openai/README.md

   encodingAESKey: 'very-secret-encoding-key',

   /**
+   * Decide whether the `preAnswerHook` function have the
+   * `sentiment` argument passed.
+   */
+  includeSentiment: true,

+  /**
    * No answer from Weixin OpenAI will call the below callback function */
   noAnswerHook: (message: Message) => { console.log(`No Answer Message: ${message}`) }

+  /**
+   * Will be called before the answer really replied by the bot
+   * In the hook function, the answer that going to be answered
+   * and sentiment data will be passed into the function
+   *
+   * If the function returns false, this function will block
+   * further process of the message.
+With this, you can get the
+   * answer from the Weixin OpenAI and decide you want to use
+   * it with your own logic
+   */
+  preAnswerHook: (
+    message: Message,
+    answer: AIBotRequestResponse,
+    sentiment?: SentimentData,
+  ) => {
+    console.log(`PreAnswerHook() with message: ${message}, answer: ${answer} and sentiment: ${sentiment}`) }
 }

 const WeixinOpenAIPlugin = WechatyWeixinOpenAI(config)